awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-action-modules.md

 ### WebDownload<a name="image-builder-action-modules-webdownload"></a>

-The **WebDownload** action module allows you to download files and resources from a remote location over the HTTP/HTTPS protocol\.
+The **WebDownload** action module allows you to download files and resources from a remote location over the HTTP/HTTPS protocol \(*HTTPS is recommended*\)\.
 There are no limits on the number or size of downloads\.
 This module handles retry and exponential backoff logic\.

 Each download operation is allocated a maximum of 5 attempts to succeed according to user inputs\.
 These attempts differ from those specified in the `maxAttempts` field of document `steps`, which are related to action module failures\.